 - A statement with information not relevant to the argument.

 - A statement that requires additional facts to have value.

 Use strong language to strengthen or weaken.
 On most other Verbal questions, you can eliminate potential answers that use strong language.
-The exception are the Strengthen/Weaken questions.
+The exceptions are the Strengthen/Weaken questions.
 On these questions, sweeping words are more effective:

 - the most

 The reason?
-Extreme answers will have a more powerful weakening/strengthening effect on assumptions
+Extreme answers will have a more powerful weakening/strengthening effect on assumptions.

-In many pre-schools, children commonly tend to get colds before their resistance develops, and the colds become much less frequent.
+In many pre-schools, children commonly tend to get colds before their resistance develops and the colds become much less frequent.
 It is clear that a child requires several colds before white blood cell concentrations rise high enough to effectively deal with colds.

 Which of the following, if true, most seriously weakens this theory?